 Rule #1 in wise snacking is don’t let yourself get so hungry you eat everything in sight.
 Snack about 3 hours after your last meal, or when you feel hungry.
 Eat a small snack, then wait 20 minutes.
 If you’re still hungry then eat a little more.

 And don’t be too cool to measure out your snacks.
 I eat mixed nuts out of a measuring bowl on a regular basis.
 And if you measure them out, you won’t be caught red handed snacking on the couch with your hand in a bag of chips.
 No crumbies, no weight gain, no embarrassment.
 Win-win-win.

 Bowls are more practical than spoons or cups for snacking.
 I use these:

 These are practical, doable changes to apply to your lifestyle to see results.
 You can always start with one, and then work your way up to the other two.
 I know you can do it.

 If you’re intrigued by our nutrition coaching or are looking to start exercising, check out The Fit Tutor.
 We offer exercise instruction and workouts for every level, for at home or at the gym.
 Don’t wait to make the effort to feel more confident in your body.
 Join today!

 You are worth the time and effort it takes to get healthy!

 And just so she’s not left out for not having a weight issue, this is Chainsaw’s partner in crime, Samurai Warrior Princess:

 And yes, there are affiliate links in this post.
 I recommend these products because they are better than others- many portion control plates have too much room for carbs and fruit!
-If you use these links I get a little extra pocket change at no extra cost to you- thanks! :)
+If you use these links I get a little extra pocket change at no extra cost to you, and will put it right back in the business- thanks! :)